klis87/normy/packages/normy-query-core/README.md

 `normy` know how to clean after itself.
 When a query is removed from the store, `normy` will do the same, removing all redundant information.

+## Clearing and unsubscribing from updates [:arrow_up:](#table-of-content)

+When `QueryNormalizerProvider` is unmounted, all normalized data will be automatically cleared and all subscribers to `react-query` client will be unsubscribed.

 ## Structural sharing [:arrow_up:](#table-of-content)

-By default, this library takes advantage over `vue-query` structural sharing feature.
+By default, this library takes advantage over `react-query` structural sharing feature.
 Structural sharing benefit is the following - if a query is refetched, its data will remain referentially the same if it is the same structurally (when API response is the same).

 Typically it was implemented in order to have optimizations like avoiding rerenders for the same data,